ilke-kas/real-time-attention-tracker-oculus-vigilis/README.md

 7. Open Jupyter Notebook

         jupyter notebook

-8. Go to the directory that the github files you cloned through jupyter notebook UI.
+9. Go to the directory that the github files you cloned through jupyter notebook UI.

-9. Go to DatasetPreperation file and open Attention_Model.ipynb
+10. Go to DatasetPreperation file and open Attention_Model.ipynb

-10.
+11. When you run the first line of the code

+            !nvidia-sim
+    Be sure that

 End with an example of getting some data out of the system or using it